 The world is a very strange place at the moment.
 I don’t need to tell you what’s going on – it’s impossible to ignore.
 But I think it’s worth pausing for a moment to think about our response to what has happened over the past few days and how we adjust to our ever changing new reality.

 My new reality

 I’m working from home with two teenagers and two dogs and have been for over a week.
-The first thing I did was to try to find a space where all three humans can work.
-Peace and quiet isn’t really something we do.
-Teenager #1 needs YouTube to work to and prefers to sit on a cushion on the floor in her bedroom (don’t judge my parenting – we’ve discussed ergonomics but I figure she’s old enough to make up her own mind).
+The first thing I did was to try to find a space where all three humans could work.
+Peace and quiet isn’t something we do.
+Teenager #1 needs YouTube to work to and prefers to sit on a cushion on the floor in her bedroom (don’t judge my parenting – we’ve discussed ergonomics, but I figure she’s old enough to make up her mind).
 Teenager #2 has what we affectionately call the ‘dining room table’ even though we’re more likely to enjoy TV dinners as I glue myself to the latest news.
-He likes to have films on TV while he’s working and is currently going through the entire Marvel Cinematic Universe.
+He likes to have films on TV while working and is currently going through the entire Marvel Cinematic Universe.
 Again.
 I’m in my bedroom listening to the wonderfully reassuring Radio 6.
-When I need to take phone or video calls I can shut the door and hope I’m not interrupted.
+When I need to take phone or video calls, I can shut the door and hope I’m not interrupted.